Fast erasure decoder for hypergraph product codes

-The peeling decoder was adapted to surface code~\cite{delfosse2020linear} and color codes~\cite{lee2020trimming}.
+The peeling decoder has been adapted to surface codes~\cite{delfosse2020linear} and color codes~\cite{lee2020trimming}.
 In the rest of this paper, we design a fast erasure decoder inspired by the peeling decoder that applies to a broad class of quantum LDPC codes.
 Our design process relies on the analysis of stopping sets.
 At each design iteration, we propose a new version of the decoder, identify its most common stopping sets and modify the decoder to make it capable of correcting these dominant stopping sets.